AustinNeverPee/StockPricePrediction/README.md

 - Use data mining to find the threshold of trading
     - Threshold for buying
     - Threshold for selling
+- Keep modifying model parameters
+    - The depth of networks
+    - The number of neurons of each layers
+    - Learning rate
+    - ...
+- Try more models
+    - RNN and LSTM are both good at sovling time series problems.
 - Try classification methods on this problem
     - Predict “rise” or “fall” of stock price
-- Try more models
-    - RNN and LSTM are both good at sovling time series problems.

 ## Author